 # Check the Cassandra service status.

-# Check nodetool status to verify node is up and had joined cluster
+# Check nodetool status to verify the node is up and has joined the cluster.

 1 2 3 4 5 6 7 |